Alexz Johnson: 1997–2003: So Weird

-2004–2007: Instant Star
+2004–2007: Instant Star and Final Destination

-Throughout 2004, Johnson made various appearances on Canadian television series including The Chris Isaak Show, The Collector, and Cold Squad.
-In 2005 she made guest appearances in the made-for-TV films including Reefer Madness: The Movie Musical, as well as the role of Angel DeSousa in the Lifetime original movie Selling Innocence.
+Throughout 2004, Johnson made various appearances on Canadian television series including The Chris Isaak Show, The Collector, and Cold Squad where she performed two original songs as twins Dierdre and Tricia Spence.
+Her Disney’s So Weird co-star Belinda Metz also plays both of her character’s mother.
+Years later, Tricia Spence’s swan song “Eight Days” was unofficially given to fans and posted online after much petition.

 In February 2004, Johnson sent in an audition tape to the producers of Degrassi: The Next Generation for their upcoming show Instant Star.
 They were specifically looking for a Canadian teen actress/vocalist to play the lead role, Jude Harrison.
 The first audition tape Executive Producer Stephen Stohn received was Johnson's via Canadian Singer-songwriter and actress Belinda Metz, and he was convinced she was perfect for the role.
 After its first season, Instant Star was nominated for three Gemini Awards (the Canadian equivalent of the American Emmy Award) in the category of Best Children's or Youth Fiction Program or Series, including a nomination for Best Performance (Alexz Johnson).
 On August 28, 2007, the show received three more Gemini Award nominations, in the category of Best Children's or Youth Program or Series, including another for Best Performance (Alexz Johnson, in the episode, "I Fought the Law").

 Johnson sang all of the songs that her character Jude, on Instant Star performed on the show.
 She recorded soundtracks for each of the four seasons of Instant Star: Songs from Instant Star, Songs from Instant Star Two, Songs from Instant Star Three, and Songs From Instant Star Four.
 She co-wrote five of the songs on the first season's soundtrack, including "24 Hours", "Let Me Fall", "Criminal, "Skin", and "That Girl", which Johnson had written before when she was fourteen.
 She also co-wrote "Frozen" & "Shatter Me", both of which were featured in the show but were never considered for the soundtrack.